-“Ever since I was very little, I remember my mother encouraging me to use natural things at home,” celeb makeup artist Kirin Bhatty says (she’s worked with everyone from Jessica Paré to Alessandra Ambrosio).
+“Ever since I was very little, I remember my mother encouraging me to use natural things at home,” celebrity makeup artist Kirin Bhatty says (she’s worked with everyone from Jessica Paré to Alessandra Ambrosio).
 “Of course, as a kid, all I wanted were the chemical-laden things my friends had—but now, as a makeup artist, everything has come full circle.”
-We asked asked if she could share these natural-minded beauty secrets, and lucky for us, she was happy to divulge.
+We asked if she could share these natural-minded beauty secrets, and lucky for us, she was happy to divulge.

 “To this day, I always have rose water in my [makeup] kit, as well as in my personal makeup bag,” Bhatty says.
 “I use it on [my clients’] skin by spraying it from a spray bottle, as well as on myself, as a toner, applied with a cotton ball at home.”
 She swears by its refreshing, softening, brightening, and toning effects.
 “Also, it smells amazing,” she raves.
 “It was something that the princesses and queens used way, way back.”
 She says there’s no need for fancy formulas—a simple, inexpensive bottle from any market will do the trick.
-Another tip?
-She says to keep it in your fridge, to heighten the soothing effect.

 “Turmeric is amazing,” Bhatty says.
 Specifically, she mentions the skin benefits it delivers when used in a traditional homemade mask called uptan or ubtan.
-“You can use this mask at any time of the year, but it’s deeply rooted in Indian and Pakistani wedding tradition, as part of the beauty rituals for brides-to-be,” she says.
+“You can use this mask at any time of the year, but it’s deeply rooted in Indian and Pakistani wedding tradition as part of the beauty rituals for brides-to-be,” she says.
 “Before a woman gets married, the women closest to her will make this concoction and apply it to her face and body—it’s a cure-all that encourages skin clearing, brightening, and softening.”
 Of course, we begged her to share the recipe.

 2 tbsp. gram flour (besan)